dashpay/dashcore-p2p/docs/peer.md

 # Peer
-Represents a node from the p2p bitcoin network.
+Represents a node from the p2p Bitcoin network.
 The Peer class supports connecting directly to other nodes or through a socks5 proxy like Tor.

 ## Creating a peer
 The code to create a new peer looks like this: